Yuvan Shankar Raja: 2021 to present

 In 2021, he had seven releases namely Koozhangal, Kalathil Santhippom, Chakra, Nenjam Marappathillai, Dikkiloona, Maanaadu and Plan Panni Pannanum.

 Yuvan had ten album releases in 2022.
 He collaborated with Pradeep Ranganathan for Love Today, which received a huge response from audience and positive mention from critics.
 Viruman, Naane Varuvean, 1945, Veeramae Vaagai Soodum, Coffee with Kadhal, Agent Kannayiram and Laththi released in 2022.

-In 2023, Custody released.
+In 2023, Yuvan collaborated with his father Ilaiyaraaja on Custody, their second joint project after Maamanithan.
+Yuvan composed one song and also contributed to the film's background score.

 He composed music for Amazon web-series Modern Love Chennai.

-In 2024, After two decades, Yuvan and Vijay have reunited for The Greatest of All Time, marking their second collaboration since Puthiya Geethai.
-The first single, "Whistle Podu," sung by Vijay, broke records with 25.5 million views in 24 hours.

-Yuvan later revealed that Vijay has sung one more song in the movie.
-The second single, "Chinna Chinna Kangal," released on Vijay's birthday, features his vocals alongside an AI-recreated version of the late Bhavatharini's voice, making it a heartfelt tribute.
-Later, Venkat Prabhu revealed, "Vijay sir personally came forward to sing Chinna Chinna Kangal to pay tribute to the memory of Bhavatharani."
-Subsequent tracks "Spark" and "Matta" have garnered mixed and energetic responses, respectively.
+In 2024, Yuvan reunited with Vijay after two decades for The Greatest of All Time, marking their second collaboration after Puthiya Geethai (2003).
+The first single, "Whistle Podu", featured vocals by Vijay and Yuvan.
+Yuvan later revealed that Vijay had sung one more song in the film.
+The song, "Chinna Chinna Kangal", was subsequently released as the second single on Vijay's birthday and featured vocals by Vijay alongside AI-recreated vocals of Yuvan's late sister Bhavatharani.
+Yuvan revealed that he and director Venkat Prabhu had originally intended for Bhavatharini to sing the song, but following her passing, her voice was recreated using AI.
+He described the experience as a "bittersweet moment".